CopernicaMarketingSoftware/Documentation/Mailerq/4.0/delivery-properties.md

 By default, MailerQ throws away the mime data to make room in the JSON object and in the message store.
-If you do not want the message data to be removed, you can tell so by adding the "keepmime" option:
+If you do not want the message data to be removed, you can tell so by adding the `keepmime` option:

 #### MIME header